Goals and Achievements of Major Initiatives

-DIC has also offered voluntary stress checks since fiscal year 2013 and promotes active, systematic efforts with the goal of preventing mental health disorders in accordance with related legislation passed in Japan in fiscal year 2016.
-DIC also conducts seminars led by an in-house physician at sites that have scored above a certain level in stress checks and offers counseling aimed at helping employees improve communications with supervisors, colleagues and family members.
-In December 2020, online self-care training was provided by specialists to help employees deal with anxiety and uncertainty caused by restraints on social lives and changes in work styles arising from the protracted COVID-19 pandemic, as well as to strengthen the prevention and early detection of mental health disorders.
+DIC has also offered voluntary stress checks since fiscal year 2013, well before the passage of related legislation in Japan in fiscal year 2016, and promotes active, systematic efforts with the goal of preventing mental health disorders.
+Of note, the Company conducts seminars led by an inhouse physician for employees who have scored above a certain level in stress checks and offers counseling meant to help employees improve communications with supervisors, colleagues and family members and at enhancing stress tolerance through self-care.
+In fiscal year 2021, DIC organized online self-care training on the theme of stress management and sleep seminars in collaboration with a sports gym.
 DIC will pursue the continued systematic promotion of these initiatives going forward.

 DIC Earns White 500 Certification for the Fifth Consecutive Year